-Save Your Certificate
+Save Your Marriage Certificate

 Keep the original of your marriage certificate in a safe deposit box, home lockbox or other secure place where it can't be lost, stolen or destroyed.
 The marriage certificate is issued after the wedding license has been signed by the person who performed the marriage and two witnesses and filed with the appropriate agency.

 Make several photocopies of your license and store them in separate places.
 Photocopies won't always be acceptable as proof of marriage, but a photocopy backup will at least tell you where to go to get a duplicate.
-That's especially true if you move to another state or area after your marriage so you may have to send a letter to request a certified duplicate.
+That's especially true if you move to another state or area after your marriage where you may have to send a letter to request a certified duplicate.

-Know Where To Look
+Know Where to Look

-Know where to go to get a certified copy of your marriage license.
+Know where to go to get a certified copy of your marriage certificate.
 Every state or region has its own vital statistics records.
 Some states, like California, have them in a central statewide vital statistics bureau.
 In other states, records are kept in a county clerk's office or similar agency.

 Check Immigration Rules

-Check the federal immigration service if the marriage is between an American citizen and a non-citizen.
+Check the federal immigration service if the marriage is between an American citizen and a noncitizen.
 There are many special rules about such marriages, even though you'll still at some point have to get a wedding license or similar proof.
 This can be especially complicated if the wedding took place outside the United States; you'll have to contact the country involved to get a proof of marriage.